jeremysb1/MITx_6.00.1x/README.md

 After completing the course, I possessed the ability to start my own projects.
 I also learned some fundamental ideas of computer science and programming (topics below), which led to my interest in learning C, C++, algorithms, as well as other topics in computer science, since I have a good starting point about how programs work.

 While I did learn how to write code in Python.
 This course was much more than writing "boilerplate code".
-This course was a mental gym which increased my abilities and was the type of course I am smarter as a result of investing the time to put in the work to complete.
+Rather it was a daily mental workout about how to think like a software engineer for 9 weeks.

 Topics included: